 The unit of Czech currency is the Czech Crown (CZK).
 Notes come in 5 000, 2 000, 1 000, 500, 200, 100 crown sizes; coins in 50, 20, 10, 5, 2, 1 crown sizes.
 Exchange rate fluctuates from 18 to 22 CZK for 1 USD.
 Check out up to date USD exchange rate and the other exchange rates at Czech National Bank.

 Banks and Exchange OfficesIf you need to open the bank account in Prague or need the bank service (included exchange), select one from the top six banks in the country (there is dozen of other smaller banks):

 The main foreign exchange offices are located in the center of Prague at Wenceslas Square or Na Prikope street.
-For the best exchange rates go to Exchange at Kaprova 13, between Staromestska metro station and Old Town Square.
+For the best exchange rates go to Exchange at Kaprova 13, between Staromestska metro station and Old Town Square, close to KFC.
 They are open daily from 9 am till 8 pm.

 Avoid black market exchange.
 It is common to get fleeced with discontinued crown notes or worthless Polish, Bulgarian or Yugoslav notes.
 Click the picture on the right and check out how the Czech notes look.
 The 20 crown notes and 50 crown notes (in the left top corner of the picture) are discontinued and can be replaced at Czech National Bank.
 And remember, using a bank or regular exchange office service is always safe.

 Credit CardsThere are cash machines for both Visa and Mastercard on every corner in Prague and the other big cities.
 Using credit card in stores, restaurants and withdrawing cash is safe.
 If you do not feel comfortable withdrawing your cash from the ATM on the street, you might prefer using cash machine in the bank lobby instead.